Thanawat Tirapongpaiboon: 2015–2016 season

-2022/2023 season
+2022–present

 Tirapongpaiboon took part in the inaugural edition of the Q School Asia & Oceania event after the conclusion of the 2021-22 snooker season.
 He entered in Event 1 and reached the semi-finals, where he beat fellow Thai Dechawat Poomjaeng.
 Despite having been eligible to receive a two-year tour card for doing so, on 22 June 2022, the WPBSA and World Snooker Tour declined to offer him a tour card, citing "serious disciplinary matters from when Thanawat was previously a professional player in 2015" as the reason.
 On 1 September, 2022 the WPBSA announced they were charging him with fixing the outcome of 6 World Snooker Tour matches between 2013 and 2015.
+He was suspended unconditionally from 15 June 2022 until 14 March 2025, with his return to the sport conditional on continued assistance with the governing body's anti-corruption work.

+In May 2025, he entered the Asia-Oceania Q School where he was defeated by recent professional Xing Zihao.